Information for Yachts

 Connecticut (Long Island Sound)Foreign-flagged yachts and U.S. yachts under register entering, departing, or transiting Connecticut waters of Long Island Sound may be subject to pilotage requirements under state law.
 Connecticut law specifically exempts recreational vessels under 200 feet LOA from compulsory pilotage.

-New York (LIS & Block Island Sound)Foreign-flagged yachts and U.S. yachts under register transiting New York state waters of Long Island Sound or Block Island Sound east of Execution Rocks and Sands Point may be subject to pilotage under state law.New York’s Board of Commissioners of Pilots exempt recreational vessels under 200 feet LOA from compulsory pilotage in Long Island Sound.
+New York (LIS & Block Island Sound)Foreign-flagged yachts and U.S. yachts under register transiting New York state waters of Long Island Sound or Block Island Sound east of Execution Rocks and Sands Point may be subject to pilotage under state law.Foreign-flagged yachts and U.S. yachts under register, of 350 gross tons or more, entering, departing, transiting, or shifting within pilotage districts may be subject to compulsory pilotage.

 MassachusettsForeign-flagged yachts, and U.S. yachts under register, of 350 gross tons or more, entering, departing, transiting, or shifting within pilotage districts may be subject to compulsory pilotage.Massachusetts law does not provide a specific recreational yacht length exemption.
-Applicability is based on gross tonnage and cargo conditions
+Applicability based on gross tonnage and cargo conditions

 • State-licensed marine pilots with extensive local experience